agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

   program.
 This is based on a [couple of RCTs](https://www.givewell.org/international/technical/programs/vitamin-A) as well.

-**Definition**: Of the first 3 recommended interventions we looked at it appears that they all use more than 1 RCT
+**Definition**: Of the first 3 recommended interventions we looked at it appears that they all use more than 1 RCT.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

 ---

-**Claim**: There is significant variation in the probability of success
+**Claim**: However, even with direct funding programmes there is significant variation in the probability of success.

-**re-write Claim**: There is a significant variation (>10%) in the estimated multiplying factor (attributed to the deviation of the RCTs from the current day interventions for GiveWell recommended interventions).
+**re-write Claim**: There is a significant variation (\>10%) in the estimated adjustment factor (e.g., attributed to the deviation of the RCTs from the current day interventions) across GiveWell recommended interventions.

-**Subject**: Amount of variation in the estimated multiplying factor.

-**Predicate**: is around 10%

-**Example-sub**: GiveWell estimates the "probability of success" in the .
+**Example-sub**:

 | Intervention | Variable      | Value |   |
 |--------------|---------------|-------|---|
 | MBD          | Total product | 24%   | - |
 | DTW          | Total product | 1%    | - |

-**Definition**: Yes "significant" variation of >10%.
+**Definition**: Yes "significant" variation of \>10%.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;